vladi315/cheat-sheets/cpp-cheat-sheet.md

     cout << temp_ptr << endl;       // use it
     delete [] temp_ptr;             // release it
 ```
+## Object-oriented programming

+Inheritence: models a "is a" relationship, e.g. student "is a" person.
+Composition: models a "has a" relationship, e.g. person "has an" account

+Rule of thumb: Prefer modelling the system with composition over inheritence, because inheritence adds more complexity.

+Use public inheritence to model is-a relationships --> most common
+Use private or protected inheritance to model has-a relationships --> not covered

+Only use inheritence if it is appropriate!

 ## input and output
 import for std input/output